 A dog’s natural diet in the wild predominately consists of protein.
 Modern dog kibble contains wheat and other grains that many dogs cannot handle.
 They have itchy, irritated skin and allergies that flare up based on this diet.
 Grain-free dog food, both store-bought and homemade, can improve these common problems.

 Get creative in the kitchen by making your furry pal some homemade dog treats.
 They will be thrilled with the extra food and attention!
 Pet parents can also feel great knowing they are giving their dog healthy ingredients without grain or anything artificial.
-Healthy food leads to healthy dogs with longer lives.
+Best dog food leads to healthy dogs with longer lives.

 How to Make Homemade Dog Treats